 I was very lucky to find a machine – a TechnoGym model – using ropes/cords attached to the weights.
 This gives more free movement, akin to using free weights, but at the same time provides more stability and safety of the injured arm than simple triceps extension exercises using a hand weight

-Whole limb work out
+The whole limb work out

-I have been able to feel my LEFT shoulder movements, when using the weights, are not as smooth as my RIGHT shoulder, so large movements, involving many muscles groups, as with the above abduction exercises will hopeful be effective in addressing this – only time will tell!
+I have been able to feel my LEFT shoulder movements when using the weights, are not as smooth as my RIGHT shoulder, so large movements, involving many muscles groups, as with the above abduction exercises will hopeful be effective in addressing this – only time will tell!